hhai93/My-Homelab-Docker-Stack/README.md

-# 🏠 My Homelab Docker Stack
+# 🏠 My Homelab Docker Stack (Media & Automation Focus)

 This repository contains the Docker Compose configuration for my personal Homelab setup.
 It includes a variety of self-hosted services for media management, file syncing, smart home automation, and utilities.